mranisz/fmdummy/README.md

       - FMDummy2::BITS_3 - using 3 bits to store the encoded symbol
 - k - length of prefixes of suffixes from suffix array (k ≥ 2)
 - loadFactor - hash table load factor (0.0 < loadFactor < 1.0)

+Limitations:
+- pattern length >= k (patterns shorter than k are handled by standard variant of FMDummy2 index)

 Constructors:
 ```